chylex/TweetDuck/README.md

   * This is a lightweight update installer that only contains the most important files that usually change across releases
   * It will automatically download and apply the full installer if the user's current version of CEF does not match (the download link is in `gen_upd.iss` and points to this repository by default)
 * **TweetDuck.Portable.exe**
-  * This is a portable installer that can be ran without administrator privileges
+  * This is a portable installer that does not need administrator privileges
   * It automatically creates a `makeportable` file in the program folder, which forces TweetDuck to run in portable mode

 Note: There is a small chance you will see a resource error when running `RUN BUILD.bat`.
 If that happens, close the console window (which will terminate all Inno Setup processes and leave corrupted installer files in the output folder), and run it again.